rogue0137/basic_node_survey_app/README.md

   -H 'cache-control: no-cache'
   ```

-It should return the object that has been deleted:
+It should return the object that has been deleted.
 ```
 {
     "id": 1,